-(iii) Commodity price risk.
-In the normal course of operations and trading activities, the earnings of the Repsol Group are exposed to volatility in the price of oil, natural gas, and related derivative products (see the risk factors titled "Fluctuations in international prices of crude oil and reference products and in demand, due to factors beyond Repsol's control" and "Repsol's natural gas operations are subject to particular operational and market risks" above).
-Therefore, changes in prices of crude oil, natural gas and their derivatives could have an adverse effect on the Repsol Group's business, results and financial position.
+- Commodity price risk: In the normal course of operations and trading activities, the earnings of the Repsol Group are exposed to volatility in the price of oil, natural gas, and related derivative products (see the risk factors titled "Fluctuations in crude oil and reference products' international prices and demand owing to factors beyond Repsol's control" and "Repsol's natural gas operations are subject to particular operational and market risks" above).
+Note 8 "Derivative and other transactions" in the Group's consolidated financial statements include additional details on the financial risks described in this section. - Interest rate risk: The market value of the Group's net financing and net interest expenses could be affected as a consequence of changes in interest rates which could affect interest income and expenses of financial assets and liabilities tied to floating interest rates and the fair value of financial assets and liabilities tied to a fixed rate.
+Fluctuations in interest rates may also affect the value of assets and liabilities due to a change in the applicable cash flow discount rate, investments' profitability and the future cost of raising funds.